Warning! This is a restricted degree. Subject enrolment is only available to students admitted into this degree.

 RPL/Credit may be awarded according to Griffith University policies and applicants should contact the degree coordinator for further information.

 Become a communications specialist and join this exciting and burgeoning industry.
 Corporations, government and the creative industries need professionals with advanced communication skills.
 This Communication postgraduate degree from Griffith University is designed to provide you with these specialist skills.
 Through this online degree you will study current industry practices, contemporary theories of communication, business communication and different aspects of media and culture.

 Although this is a restricted degree, individual subjects are available to all students with a bachelor’s degree.
 Please refer to the Application Process for more information on how to enrol.

 Recommended Study Pattern

-*Students who have commenced this program from 2015 onward will need to enrol into COM110 and COM190 before, or at the same time as COM100.
+Students will need to enrol into COM110 and COM190 before, or at the same time as COM100.

 To be eligible for the award of Graduate Certificate in Communications (GCertComm) a student must acquire 40 credit points as prescribed below: